 Step 8: Look for Regulatory Disclosures

 Regulatory bodies often require brokers to disclose specific details about their trading services.
-Review the broker’s regulatory filings and disclosures, which can usually be found on their website or the website of the regulatory authority overseeing them.
+Review the broker’s regulatory filings and disclosures, usually found on their website or the regulatory authority overseeing them.
 These documents may include information about DMA offerings and execution policies.

 Regulation of DMA Trading